esphome-econet/esphome-econet/README.md

 ### Hardware Installation

-Cut the connector off one one end of the RJ11/12 cable, then strip and connect the Red, Green, and Yellow cable wires to the RS485 device's screw terminals, Red to B, Green to A, and Yellow to G.  A and B are for data communication, and G is ground.
+Cut the connector off one one end of the RJ11/12 cable, then strip and connect the wires to the RS485 device's screw terminals.
+Pin 3 to B, Pin 4 to A, and Pin 5 to GND.
+A and B are for data communication, and G is ground.
 12V is left empty.

 *NOTE: Wire colors can vary from cable to cable.
 Ensure you are matching the pins as shown in the diagram below regardless of cable color, i.e. Pin 3 to B, Pin 4 to A, Pin 5 to G.*